 The Council owns a number of harbour properties, which were originally vested in the Council in 1976 when it took over the functions of the Whakatāne Harbour Board.
-The majority of these are commercially zoned land holdings around the Whakatāne Central Business District.
+The majority of these are commercially zoned land holdings around the Whakatāne Central Business District, but the holding also includes a small number of properties in Ōhope.
 Many of these properties are leased and provide a commercial return to the Council.
-The income from leases and from any sale of harbour endowment assets is held as the Harbour Endowment Fund (Harbour Fund).
+The income from leases and from any sale of harbour endowment assets is held as the Harbour Endowment Fund.

-The Harbour Fund is of great benefit to the District because it allows the Council to undertake some projects at little or no cost to ratepayers.
+The Harbour Endowment Fund is of great benefit to the District because it allows the Council to undertake some projects at little or no cost to ratepayers.
+It is also used to fund the maintenance of assets that were developed through the Harbour Fund.
 The rules around the Harbour Fund, set through legislation, mean that any income derived from leases or the sale of assets, must be invested back into the maintenance or improvement of the harbour or harbour properties.
-The Harbour Fund may be used for non-ports and harbour activities only to the amount of operating surplus available in the Ports and Harbour activity in any given year, or, with express approval from the Minister of Local Government.
-The Council's LTP 2018-28 continues to use the Harbour Fund for internal borrowing.
+The Harbour Fund may be used for non-Ports and Harbour activities only to the amount of operating surplus available in the Ports and Harbour activity in any given year, or, with express approval from the Minister of Local Government.
+The Council will also continue to use the Harbour Fund for internal borrowing.
+Our LTP 2018-28 operates within these required parameters.